 St Lucia

-The St Lucia investment program offers citizenship in exchange for economic contributions made to the country.
+The St Lucia citizenship by investment program offers citizenship in exchange for economic contributions made to the country.

 Grenada

-Grenada is the only Caribbean country offering investors the opportunity to establish residency in the USA through the US E2 Non-immigrant Visa.
+The Grenada Citizenship by Investment program is unique because it is the only Caribbean option offering investors the opportunity to establish residency in the USA via the US E2 Visa.

 Vanuatu

-With the Vanuatu citizenship program, you’ll access the fastest citizenship available of all CBI programs, granting passports within 60 days.
+With the Vanuatu citizenship by investment program, you’ll access the fastest citizenship available of all CBI programs, granting passports within 60 days.

 $130,000